MosheL2680/Library-deployed/README.md

 # Library Management System

 The Library Management System is a web-based application built using Flask and SQLAlchemy for managing books, customers, and loans in a library.
 This README provides an overview of the project, its features, and instructions for setting up and running the application.

-*Visit my live website to see it actualy runs: https://library-6.onrender.com *
+Visit my live website to see it actualy runs: https://library-6.onrender.com (I'm using a simple free server so it may take a few moments for the website to show up)

 ## Table of Contents